AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 - Comparison plots in a notebook: [`compare_snv_callers_plots.nb.html`](https://cansavvy.github.io/openpbta-notebook-concept/snv-callers/compare_snv_callers_plots.nb.html).
 - A zip file containing:
-  - The consensus mutations themselves, saved to [MAF-like file](#consensus-mutation-call) `consensus_mutation.maf.tsv`.
-  - Tumor Mutation burden calculations in `consensus_mutation_tmb.tsv`.

-### Summary of consensus files:

-- `consensus_mutation.maf.tsv` - is MAF-like file that contains the mutations that were called by all three of these callers for a given sample are saved to this file.
+  - `consensus_snv.maf.tsv` - is  [MAF-like file](#consensus-mutation-call) that contains the snvs that were called by all three of these callers for a given sample are saved to this file.
   These files combine the [MAF file data](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) from 3 different SNV callers: [Mutect2](https://software.broadinstitute.org/cancer/cga/mutect), [Strelka2](https://github.com/Illumina/strelka), and [Lancet](https://github.com/nygenome/lancet).
   See the methods on the callers' settings [here](https://github.com/AlexsLemonade/OpenPBTA-manuscript/blob/master/content/03.methods.md#somatic-single-nucleotide-variant-calling) and see [the methods of this caller analysis and comparison below](#summary-of-methods).

-- `consensus_mutation_tmb.tsv` - After the consensus mutations were identified, Tumor mutation burden was recalculated for each sample from this mutation set.
-See this [analysis' folder](#tumor-mutation-burden-calculation) for details on these methods.
+  - `consensus_snv_tmb_coding_only.tsv` - Tumor Mutation burden calculations using *coding only* mutations use the consensus of Lancet, Mutect2, and Strelka2.
+  - `consensus_snv_tmb_all.tsv` - Tumor Mutation burden calculations using *all* mutations use the consensus of Mutect2, and Strelka2.
+(Lancet was excluded because it has a coding region bias).

 ## Summary of Methods